babylard/IHM/README.md

 # I Hate Microsoft

-I Hate Microsoft (or IHM for short) is a rewrite of a discontinued Win10 Debloater with some improvements.
-Still a WIP so expect quirks here and there.
+I Hate Microsoft (or IHM for short) is a crappy rewrite of a discontinued Win10 Debloater with some improvements.
+Still a WIP so expect quirks.